Are Sugar Gliders Noisy

 1. Set up their habitat in a separate room: By having their enclosure in a room away from the main living area, you can minimize the noise level in the parts of your home where you spend the most time.

-See also Is A Sugar Glider A Possum
+See also Where Can I Get A Sugar Glider

 2. Provide plenty of toys and enrichment: Sugar gliders are active and curious animals.
 By providing them with plenty of toys and activities, you can help divert their attention and reduce excessive vocalizations.